szyrek/CodexProjectTest1/README.md

-# CodexProjectTest1
+# Codex Project Template Test

-Test of CodexProject template
+This repository is a test of CodexProject template.